alt-react/Active-Directory-Home-Lab/README.md

    * select "Try or Install Ubuntu Server" and hit the enter key
    * hit enter 6 times for default settings
    * at the "Mirror check still running" section, choose "continue", and hit enter
-   * at the "Guided storage configuration menu, use the down arrow to navigate to the "Done" option, then hit "Enter"
+   * at the "Guided storage configuration" menu, use the down arrow to navigate to the "Done" option, then hit "Enter"
    * at the "Storage configuration menu", use the down arrow to navigate to "Done", hit "enter", then go to "Continue" and hit enter
    * at the "Profile setup screen", enter whatever name, server name, username, and password you like, then navigate to "Done" and hit "enter"
    * hit "enter" to skip "Ubuntu Pro"